Announcing Sourcegraph 2.0

 - Streamlined interface for code navigation (with go-to-definition and find-references)

 Use Sourcegraph at work

-We hear overwhelmingly from our users: "I love Sourcegraph on open-source code, and I want to use it for work."
+We hear overwhelmingly from our users: "I love Sourcegraph on open source code, and I want to use it for work."
 Our new products are built to make this even easier.
-You can use Sourcegraph Editor yourself and get Sourcegraph Server for your whole company.
+You can use Sourcegraph on your organization's code, and it all stays secure on your own network.
 Your code never touches our servers, and both products connect directly to your cloud or enterprise code hosts to work across all of your repositories.

 Install a self-hosted Sourcegraph instance in 1 command.